 Under the protection of the National Museum of Costa Rica since 1990, the Finca 6 Archaeological Site is seriously worthy of UNESCO consideration.

-This is one of the few places in Costa Rica where archaeologists have found stone spheres that were clearly associated with structures.
+This is one of the few places where archaeologists have found Costa Rica’s stone spheres that were so clearly associated with specific structures.

-It’s also one of the few places where they’ve found well-preserved spheres still in their original location.
+It’s also one of the few places where they’ve found well-preserved giant spheres in their original location.

 Under the direction of the National Museum’s Francisco Corrales and Adrian Badilla, 12 years of research on this property have provided a mixture of insight and intrigue regarding Diquís culture.

-Though many of the stone spheres were moved, researchers have found that they were often arranged in lines or triangles.
+Though many of the spheres in costa rica were moved from their original locations, researchers have found that they were often arranged in lines or triangles.

 But Finca 6 revealed two groups of stone spheres in a straight line, parallel to each other, oriented east-west and approximately 130 meters apart.
-But why?
+The question remains, why?

 There are no definite answers, but there’s a LOT of mythology and conjecture surrounding these icons of Costa Rica’s cultural identity.